reflectoring/reflectoring.github.io/content/blog/2020/2020-02-15-aws-deploy-docker-image-via-web-console.md

 We'll start this series by creating a small win to boost our motivation: we'll deploy a Docker image  using the AWS Management Console.
 In a real-world scenario with multiple images and a more complex setup, we'd want to automate deployments using scripts and the AWS command-line interface.
 But using the web-based Management Console is a good way to get our bearings.

 {{% stratospheric %}}
-This article gives only first impression of what you can do with Docker and AWS.
+This article gives only a first impression of what you can do with Docker and AWS.

 If you want to go deeper and learn how to deploy a Spring Boot application to the AWS cloud and how to connect it to cloud services like RDS, Cognito, and SQS, make sure to check out the book [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev?utm_source=reflectoring&utm_content=in_content)!
 {{% /stratospheric %}}